janderson77/Capstone_Project/README.md

   - Mod search

 - This project is proof of concept only.
 Please do not actually upload game mod information.
 The database is cleaned regularly and your data will not persist.

+- All "Games" are fictional and creation of the author of this app.
+Any resemblence to real games or video game development companies is purely coincidential.